-- Reassuring the pupil and providing continuous support. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Working towards restoring self-esteem and confidence i.e. SEAL sessions. - Providing ongoing support; this may include: working and speaking with staff, offering formal - counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).
+- Reassuring the pupil and providing continuous support, often through a key adult that the child has access to. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Working towards restoring self-esteem and confidence - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).